Dual certificates of primal cone membership: Abstract

 \section{Abstract}

-We discuss easily verifiable cone membership certificates, that is, certificates proving relations of the form $b\in \K$ for convex cones $\K$, that consist of vectors in the dual cone $\Ks$.
-In the standard theory of duality, vectors in $K^*$ are associated with separating hyperplanes and interpreted as certificates of \emph{non-membership} in $K$.
-Complementing this, we present constructive certification schemes through which members of the dual cone can be interpreted as primal \emph{membership} certificates.
-Every vector in the interior of $\K$ is assigned a full-dimensional cone of certificates, making the numerical computation of rigorous certificates easy, provided that the dual cone has an efficiently computable logarithmically homogeneous self-concordant barrier.
-Of particular interest are cones that are low-dimensional linear images of much higher dimensional cones.
-In the context of optimization (as opposed to feasibility) problems, these certificates can be used to easily compute, using a closed-form formula, exact primal feasible solutions from suitable dual feasible solutions, with the guarantee that the closer the dual solutions are to optimality, the closer to optimality are the computed primal solutions, too.
-We demonstrate that the new certification scheme is applicable to virtually every tractable subcone of nonnegative polynomials commonly used in polynomial optimization (such as SOS, SONC, SAGE and SDSOS polynomials, among others), facilitating the computation of rigorous nonnegativity certificates using numerical algorithms.
+We discuss optimization problems over convex cones in which membership is difficult to verify directly.
+In the standard theory of duality, vectors in the dual cone $\Ks$ are associated with separating hyperplanes and interpreted as certificates of \emph{non-membership} in the primal cone $\K$.
+Complementing this perspective, we develop easily verifiable certificates of \emph{membership} in $\K$ given by vectors in $\Ks$.
+Assuming that $\Ks$ admits an efficiently computable logarithmically homogeneous self-concordant barrier, every vector in the interior of $\K$ is associated with a full-dimensional cone of efficiently verifiable membership certificates.
+Consequently, rigorous certificates can be computed using numerical methods, including interior-point algorithms.
+The proposed framework is particularly well-suited to optimization over low-dimensional linear images of higher dimensional cones: we argue that these problems can be solved by optimizing directly over the (low-dimensional) dual cone, circumventing the customary lifting that introduces a large number of auxiliary variables.
+As an application, we derive a novel closed-form formula for computing exact primal feasible solutions from suitable dual feasible solutions; as the dual solutions approach optimality, the computed primal solutions do so as well.
+To illustrate the generality of our approach, we show that the new certification scheme is applicable to virtually every tractable subcone of nonnegative polynomials commonly used in polynomial optimization (such as SOS, SONC, SAGE and SDSOS polynomials, among others), facilitating the computation of rigorous nonnegativity certificates using numerical algorithms.

 \begin{MSCcodes} 90C25, 90C51, 90C23, 49M29, 90C22 \end{MSCcodes}